serokell/blog-posts/whats-that-typeclass-Foldable/article.md

 6
 ```

-To do the same in terms of monoid, consider monoid under addition — [`Sum`](https://hackage.haskell.org/package/base-4.16.0.0/docs/Data-Monoid.html#t:Sum).
+To do the same in terms of monoid, consider a monoid under addition — [`Sum`](https://hackage.haskell.org/package/base-4.16.0.0/docs/Data-Monoid.html#t:Sum).
 We could use `foldMap` and `Sum` to perform the addition of list elements:

 ```haskell
 -- import `Data.Monoid` to get `Sum`